This guide is aimed at helping developers set up an open core monetization model for their open source projects.

 Using a slightly more complex scheme, you can easily accept contributions to both of your code versions. you will need to maintain 3 repositories.

-- A public, free repository, usually licensed with an MIT license, containing the core version.
+- A public, free repository, licensed under permissive licensed (such as MIT license), containing the core version.

 - Another public repository, licensed with a copyleft license such as GPL, containing the extended version.

-- A private repository, containing the extended version under an MIT license.
+- A private repository, containing the extended version under an permissive license (such as MIT).

-Using this scheme, allows you to keep the extended version of your code under a restrictive license, making it possible for everyone to contribute.
+Using this scheme, allows you to keep the extended version of your code in a public repository under a restrictive license, making it possible for everyone to contribute.
 Since it is GPL licensed, it is likely that companies will opt to purchase a subscription in order to obtain the MIT licensed extended version.

-If you intend to use this specific scheme, please also consult our dual licensing guide for more information about licensing, and accepting code contributions to GPL licensed code.
+If you intend to use this specific scheme, please also consult our dual licensing guide for more information about licensing, and accepting code contributions to open source licensed code.